Montgomery shuts out Astros, Taveras homers as Rangers get 2-0 win in Game 1 of ALCS

 The three-time Cy Young Award winner threw 47 fastballs, getting 27 swings without a single swing and miss.

-Altuve initially called safe, but the Rangers challenged the play, and it was overturned in a video review.
+Altuve initially called safe, but the Rangers challenged the ruling and it was overturned in a video review.
 Alvarez following with an inning-ending groundout.

-Carter was asked about his ability to stay calm in his first playoff run.
+Carter had robbed Bregman of a hit with one out in the first.
+He sprinted before leaping to make the catch and crashing into the scoreboard wall in left field and knocking out one of squares.

 Carter got things going for Texas with a hustle double on a grounder with one out in the second before scoring on a single by Jonah Heim.
 John Jung singled with two outs, Taveras walked to load the bases and Verlander limited the damage by retiring Marcus Semien on a fly ball.